Every couple has an origin story. Ours involves an Oscar party, a walk home and a conversation about bagels at Ess-a-Bagel in NYC.

 Our love for bagels has continued since we met in 2006.
 We’ve eaten bagels in Philadelphia.
 We’ve eaten bagels in Montreal.
 We’ve eaten bagels at different shops in New York.
 But our favorite bagels have been at the Ess-a-Bagel on First Avenue.

-The recent news that the original Ess-a-Bagel location is closing made us feel sentimental and hungry for one last bagel.
+The news that the original Ess-a-Bagel location is closing made us feel sentimental and hungry for one last bagel.
 As luck would have it, we were headed up to New York City for the MLK holiday weekend.
 Of course, a visit to Ess-a-Bagel would be in order.

-Last Meal at Ess-a-Bagel
+Last Meal At The Original Ess-a-Bagel

 For our last meal at Ess-a-Bagel, we waited in an especially long line on the rainy Sunday after the impending closure was announced.
 The crowd was pragmatic about the situation, and the intricately spiraling line moved at a typical New York pace.